 Constitutional lawyer, criminal lawyer, First Amendment lawyer, Robert Barnes is with us.

-Then he's going to host the fourth hour.
+In studio, next hour, then he's going to host the fourth hour.

-We filed suit on the Young Turks and others today.
+We filed suit on the young Turks and others today.

 That's very important that we all go on the offense and we had to do it, but it's got to kind of take a little bit of a backseat to the attempted impeachment, that epic speech.